-The medical community is continuously breaking new ground in the research and treatment of developmental disorders, genetic disorders and diseases.
-Likewise, science and technology is always advancing our understanding of the human brain, nervous system and child development on a whole.
+The medical community is continuously breaking new ground in the research and treatment of developmental disorders, genetic disorders, and diseases.
+Likewise, science and technology are always advancing our understanding of the human brain, nervous system, and child development as a whole.
 It’s imperative for the staff at any therapeutic facility to continue their education in order to provide up-to-date care and treatment to patients.
 At Playful Learning Pediatric Therapy, we’re always learning, too.
 Our staff attends continuing education courses each year to ultimately be more effective in assisting your child.

 Learn more at www.beckmanoralmotor.com.

-We have 3 therapist who have been trained in the SOS (Sequential Oral Sensory) Approach to feeding for picky and problem feeders.
+We have 3 therapists who are trained in the SOS (Sequential Oral Sensory) Approach to feeding for picky and problem feeders.
 The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food and allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and in front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.

 Learn more online, http://www.sosapproach-conferences.com/about-us/sos-approach-to-feeding.

 We have two providers who have attended continuing education on the use of kinesio tape.
 The Kinesio Taping® Method is a definitive rehabilitative taping technique that is designed to facilitate the body’s natural healing process while providing support and stability to muscles and joints without restricting the body’s range of motion as well as providing extended soft tissue manipulation to prolong the benefits of manual therapy administered within the clinical setting.